Hood (Marvel Comics): "Siege"

-When visiting his brother's grave, Donyell is conflicted if he should go with the deal Norman Osborn and the Hood gave him.
+When visiting his brother's grave, Donyell is conflicted if he should go with the deal Osborn and the Hood gave him.
 Counter Force takes the fight to Camp H.A.M.M.E.R. and ends up fighting the Hood's gang.
 They are knocked down by the Hood's new Asgardian weaponry.
 When Donyell arrives, the Hood gives him an opportunity to prove himself by killing Tigra.
 The Hood demands that Donyell kill Tigra if he wants his brother revived.
 Instead, Donyell attacks the Hood and is joined by Tigra as the Hood uses the Norn Stones to empower some of the cadets on his side.
 Robbie Baldwin evades the guards and manages to get Batwing, Bengal, and Butterball to help the Avengers Resistance as he also reveals his identity.
-The Hood receives a call from Norman Osborn requesting his assistance in Asgard, so he leaves in a portal while the other villains continue fighting.
+The Hood receives a call from Osborn requesting his assistance in Asgard, so he leaves in a portal while the other villains continue fighting.
 As the Hood arrives in Asgard, Taskmaster fights Captain America and is taken down.

 Spider-Man manages to free Spider-Woman from Mandrill's control and they defeat Mandrill and Griffin.
 Meanwhile, Luke Cage assists Steve Rogers and Captain America in fighting off Living Laser.
-Nick Fury and his Secret Warriors arrive and fend off the H.A.M.M.E.R.
-Agents.
-Upon seeing Norman Osborn's attack on Asgard, Steve Rogers has the Avengers assemble to fight the Dark Avengers and those that are on Norman Osborn's side.
+Nick Fury and the Secret Warriors arrive and fend off the agents of H.A.M.M.E.R.
+Upon seeing Osborn's attack on Asgard, Steve Rogers has the Avengers assemble to fight the Dark Avengers and those that are on Osborn's side.

 The Hood and his gang catch up with the New Avengers at Asgard and try to stop them.
 The Hood later tries to attack Balder thinking him to be an easy target, only for Balder to deflect it with his sword.
-Loki ends up taking back the Norn Stones from the Hood to empower the New Avengers, Young Avengers, and Secret Warriors with the power to defeat the Sentry (who is fully possessed by the Void).
+Loki ends up taking back the Norn Stones from the Hood to empower the New Avengers, Young Avengers, and Secret Warriors with the power to defeat the Sentry (who is possessed by the Void).
 While the Dark Avengers and those that assisted them are being arrested, the Hood manages to get away with Madame Masque's help.
 The Hood is pessimistic, knowing that his gang would simply sell him out.
-However, Madame Masque refuses to let him go down.
-This causes Madame Masque to seek out her father Count Nefaria to help the Hood.
-The New Avengers capture John King, and use him to track the Hood and Madame Masque, and after a battle with Nefaria they capture the villains and bring all four of them to Maria Hill to place them under arrest.
+However, Masque refuses to let him go down.
+This causes Masque to seek out her father Count Nefaria to help the Hood.
+The New Avengers capture John King, and use him to track the Hood and Masque, and after a battle with Nefaria they capture the villains and bring all four of them to Maria Hill to place them under arrest.